 The postsecondary enrollment of traditionally under-represented students has been a priority in states committed to promoting equal opportunity and economic growth, particularly as state populations become more racially and ethnically diverse.
 Figures 5a and 5b provide a comparison of the demographic composition of state populations aged 18-24 to current postsecondary enrollment in public two- and four-year institutions, respectively.
-The figures demonstrate that students of under-represented racial and ethnic backgrounds enroll in two-year and four-year institutions at relatively lower rates than do White students.19
+The figures demonstrate that students of American Indian, Hispanic, and African American backgrounds tend to enroll at relatively higher rates at two-year institutions than do White students.
+The converse holds true at public four-year institutions.
+For example, Figure 5b indicates that while American Indian, Hispanic, and African American residents aged 18-24 comprise 14 percent of the population in Minnesota, only 7 percent of full-time undergraduate students (any age) at public four-year institutions represent these racial and ethnic backgrounds.
+19

 Figure 5a.
-South Dakota State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in South Dakota Public Two-Year Institutions
+Minnesota State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in Minnesota Public Two-Year Institutions